ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_cil_pmsm/uz_vsd_transformation/uz_vsd_transformation.rst

 The values of the inverse transformation are read out in the PS and are similar to the input values, after applying the line-to-line to star conversion to them.
 The output values from UZ and Simulink match and are shown in the following table.

-.. csv-table:: Test resulsts for IP-core
+.. csv-table:: Test results for IP-core
    :file: ip-core_transformation_test_result.csv
    :widths: 50 50
    :header-rows: 1